Methods of Payment

 Banking Systems

-The Bank of Thailand (BOT, the country’s central bank) regulates the banking sector and payment infrastructure.
+The Bank of Thailand (BOT), the country’s central bank, regulates the banking sector and payment infrastructure.
 Many innovative financial platforms have been introduced to the market, which aim to facilitate online payments through mobile phones.
-In April 2021, the BOT and the Monetary Authority of Singapore jointly announced the linkage of their respective national payments systems (PromptPay and PayNow) in a first-of-its-kind scheme to facilitate cross-border transactions.
-The BOT is also piloting its Central Bank Digital Currency (CBDC).
+In April 2021, the BOT and the Monetary Authority of Singapore jointly announced the linkage of their respective national payments systems (PromptPay and PayNow) in a first-of-its-kind initiative to facilitate cross-border transactions.
+The BOT is also piloting a Central Bank Digital Currency (CBDC).

 Foreign Exchange Controls